We Need a Girls Retreat!

 Step 8: Commemorate and celebrate

 Make sure at least one of you packs your camera.
-Agree to share photos so each of you have all the memories captured.
+Agree to share photos so each of you has all the memories captured.
 Sharing photos on Facebook or various online cloud hosting sites may be the easiest way to swap large files of photos.

 I also like to buy a special memento of my time with my gal pals: a special ornament for my Christmas tree, a frame to put in our pictures.
 It’s generally something small, but meaningful to help me recall later all our giggles and adventures together.